Dancing Sweeties

-Dancing Sweeties (1930) is an American Pre-Code romantic comedy film with music directed by Ray Enright, released by Warner Bros., and starring Grant Withers and Sue Carol.
+Dancing Sweeties is a 1930 American pre-Code musical romantic comedy film directed by Ray Enright and starring Grant Withers and Sue Carol.
 The film is based on the story Three Flights Up by Harry Fried.
+The film was produced and released by Warner Bros.
+Pictures on July 19, 1930.

 Carol, then under contract to Fox Film, was loaned out to Warner Bros. for the making of this film.